MultiBand End-Fed Antennas

 Summary

-The End-Fed Half-Wave (EFHW) a resonant antenna (on it's even and odd harmonics) with a 56:1 transformer excels at DX on resonant bands with very high efficiency.
+The End-Fed Half-Wave (EFHW) a resonant antenna (on it's even and odd harmonics) with a 56:1 (or even higher ratio) transformer excels at DX on resonant bands with very high efficiency.
 It is best for operators focusing on specific bands that fall in the even or odd harmonics.

 The End-Fed Long Wire (EFLW) a non resonant antenna with a 9:1 UNUN offers broad HF coverage for casual operation or monitoring.
 It works well across all bands with a tuner but may develop inefficient patterns at higher harmonics.